kbss-cvut/jopa-examples/example08-jena-polymorphism/README.md

 # JOPA + Jena Driver + Polymorphism

-This example showcases usage of JOPA with the Jena OntoDriver working on top of Jena TDB.
+This example showcases usage of JOPA with the Jena OntoDriver working on top of Jena TDB/Fuseki server.
 It also uses a polymorphic object model.

 ## Features